163.763. Persons subjected to sexual abuse and fearing for physical safety; request for restraining order; petition

 (A) The petitioner reasonably fears for the petitioner’s physical safety with respect to the respondent; and

-(B) The respondent subjected the petitioner to sexual abuse within the 180 days preceding the filing of the petition.
+(B) The respondent subjected the petitioner to sexual abuse.

 (c) The petition must include allegations made under oath or affirmation or a declaration under penalty of perjury.